 The generic name honors the botanist, physician, and philosopher Andrea Cesalpino (1519–1603).

 Growing Conditions and General Care

 Caesalpinia requires bright illumination, no less than 8 hours of direct light per day.
 However, the plant may suffer from heat on the southern side, so shading is required.
 Suitable for western and eastern windows.
 With a lack of light, it is very difficult to achieve flowering.

 Caesalpinia requires regular, abundant watering, approximately 1 to 2 times a week in the summer.
 In winter, the plant is humidified less often.
 The soil between the watering should be slightly dry.
 It is better to provide a rare but abundant watering compared to frequent but small portions.
 Abundant watering stimulates the development of a deep root system.
 The plant tolerates drought quite easily, but the substrate must not dry completely, especially for young shoots.
 With insufficient watering, the formation of flowers is difficult.

 The plant is fed approximately once every two weeks, from spring to autumn.
 In early spring, nitrogen should prevail in the period of growth in fertilizers.
 In the future, for better flowering, use top dressing with a high content of phosphorus and potassium.

 As the flowers wither, they must be removed.
 In spring, pruning is necessary, but flowers develop on the shoots of the current year, so if the crop is cut off late enough, it will not bloom at all.

-In the summer it is very useful to take the plant on a balcony or in the garden.
+It is very useful to take the plant on a balcony or in the garden in the summer.
 The plant has an interesting feature of folding the leaves at night.
 Some species are successfully grown in bonsai culture and look very impressive.